Upper Barden Reservoir: History

 Upper Barden Reservoir was constructed between 1876 and 1882.
 It is fed from streams running off Barden Moor, and its major outfall is Barden Beck, which feeds Lower Barden Reservoir and the River Wharfe.
 Separately, some of the outflow from Upper Barden runs into an aqueduct which in turns, feeds into the Nidd Aqueduct, supplying water to the Chellow Heights water treatment works (WTW) in Bradford.
 Between 1893 and 1901, when the aqueduct was being constructed, a pipe measuring 4,940 yard was built to take water away from Barden Beck between the two reservoirs and feed water into the Nidd Aqueduct.
-All of these works were undertaken by Bradford Corporation Water Works, to improve the water supply into the town (later city) of Bradford, which did not have a major water supply nearby.
+All of these works were undertaken by Bradford Corporation Waterworks, to improve the water supply into the town (later city) of Bradford, which did not have a major water supply nearby.

 When Lower Barden reservoir was opened in 1860, it was noted that the valley above would also be ideally suited for a second reservoir with the capability of holding the same volume of water as the lower reservoir (440,000,000 impgal).
 Much of the Yorkshire Dales lies on limestone, but the area of Barden Moor is underlain by millstone grit, which is not as porous as limestone, so is ideal for reservoirs.
 Upper Barden is an upland freshwater reservoir, being 356 m above sea level, and was built at the confluence of Hethersgill Beck and Padmore Syke.

 The scheme received royal assent in 1875, however, the necessary surveying and preparatory work took some time, with the design and construction down to the newly appointed (1875) Bradford Corporation Waterworks engineer, Alexander Binnie.
 Work started on the reservoir in 1876, with an estimated cost of £200,000.
 It was intended to hold 500,000,000 impgal of water and, in the original plans, the lower reservoir was simply referred to as Barden Reservoir (or dam).
 (Note: Barden Reservoir, later Lower Barden Reservoir, was built between 1855 and 1860, but suffered failure in the dam wall and general construction.
 It was enlarged in 1874.
 The distance between the two reservoirs is just short of 2 mi.)
 When completed, the cost was £245,000 (1882) and the reservoir capacity was less than intended at 428,000,000 impgal.
 The maximum water flow through the dam is 43 m3 per second.